leonard-gleyzer/connex/README.md

 )
 ```

+The default affine backend is hybrid: each topological batch chooses padded
+rows, sparse edge accumulation, or dense matmul based on graph structure.
+Long
+one-input chain segments use an automatic `jax.lax.scan` execution plan when the
+operation stack supports it.

-Custom operations can participate in the same pipeline:
+Custom operations subclass `connex.ops.Op` and participate in the same pipeline:

 ```python
 class MyOp(cnx.ops.Op):